No0b-master/Ncryptor/readme.md

 ## ⚠️ Disclaimer

-While Ncrypt uses novel approaches and combines multiple security layers, it is a new algorithm and has not undergone extensive cryptographic analysis.
+While Ncryptor uses novel approaches and combines multiple security layers, it is a new algorithm and has not undergone extensive cryptographic analysis.
 For production systems handling highly sensitive data, consider using well-established algorithms like Argon2 or bcrypt that have been thoroughly vetted by the cryptographic community.

-That said, Ncrypt provides strong security through its unique multi-layered approach and is suitable for most applications requiring password hashing.
+That said, Ncryptor provides strong security through its unique multi-layered approach and is suitable for most applications requiring password hashing.

 ---